pjcalvo/pjcalvo.github.io/_posts/2019-12-18-broken-links-with-python.md

 ```

 ### Model
-Scrapy.CrawlSpider require that we return a Item object, this will contain the data that will be reported.
+*Scrapy.CrawlSpider* require that we return an *Item* object, this will contain the data that will be reported.
 ```python
 class MyItems(Item):
     referer =Field() # where the link is extracted